JiaLinQuan/AppRTC-Android/README.md

 - request runtime permission for android 6 (marshmellow) devices

 ##Done:
+- 03.10.2016 - fixed problem with missing libjingle through an emulator related inclusion of x86-libs, which didn't turn out to be that good for android-native .apk
+- 03.10.2016 - fixed problem with current-user list
 - 27.09.2016 - ws and wss now possible in case of a not working wss in lollipopp.
 - 27.09.2016 - test socket stays connected in background mode. ok
 - 23.09.2016 - fixed  "settings change" issue: https://github.com/Le-Space/mscrtc-android/issues/1